Snow thaw leads to flooding. Here’s how to protect your home…

 31 January 2019

-With the UK forecast heavy snow, blizzards and icy weather over the next few days, we can expect our journey times to take longer and possible school closures.
+With England, Wales and Scotland frequently being forecast heavy snow, blizzards and icy weather, we can often expect our journey times to take longer and possible school closures.
 It’s also important to be mindful of problems a lot closer to home as once the milder temperatures set in and the snow has thawed, a more serious problem is imminent… flooding.

 Why would my basement flood?